 F. The Library reserves the right to close the Library in inclement weather or emergencies.
 In case of closures initiated by the Library, fees will be refunded.

-G. The Library is not responsible for the security of property owned by an individual or group using meeting rooms.
+G. The Library is not responsible for the security of property owned by an individual or group using meeting spaces.

-H. Room Preparation and Decorating
+H. Space Preparation and Decorating

-1. Nothing may be attached to the walls, ceilings, doors, or furniture without advance approval by the Library Director.
+1. Nothing may be attached to the walls, ceilings, fans, doors, or furniture without advance approval by the Library Director.

 2. The cost to repair any damage caused by the unauthorized placement of such items will be assessed to the organization or group.
-Deposit will be applied to the cost of repair of any damage to the room.
+Deposit will be applied to the cost of repair of any damage to the space.

 3. All preparations should be made the day of the event.

+4. Confetti, rice, and balloons are prohibited.

-4. Those using the Library’s Community Room may not enter other areas of the Library after hours.
+5. Those using the Library’s Community Room or Pavilion may not enter other areas of the Library after hours.

 I. Cleaning

 1. Events and cleanup must be concluded no later than 10pm.
-The floor must be vacuumed, chairs stacked, tables folded and stored, and furniture that was moved restored to its original configuration.
+The floor must be vacuumed or swept, chairs stacked or folded, tables folded and stored, and furniture that was moved restored to its original configuration.
 All kitchen utensils and supplies must be cleaned and put back in place.

-2. All food, garbage, trash, and recyclables must be removed from the premises by the organization using the room.
+2. All food, garbage, trash, and recyclables must be removed from the premises by the organization using the space.

 3. All cleaning and removal of decorations shall be done immediately after the event and shall not be done the next day.